The Traditional Notions Have It Wrong

 She did not find strong support for the belief that high conflict and poor co-parenting mean poor outcomes for children.

-What she did find is that the quality of the parent-child relationship, with both the father and the mother, trumped everything else.
+She found that the quality of the parent-child relationship, with both the father and the mother, trumped everything else.

 “Forget that it’s divorce,” she said.
 “Think about growing up in a married home.
 Of course, it bothers kids when their parents quarrel.
 Conflict does matter.
 But what we’re saying is that the quality of your relationship with your parents matters a whole lot more than the parents’ relationship with each other.”